Founder and CEO, My Bitcoin Will

 Then last year, a change in my own life meant I needed an updated will.
 When I went looking for a solution, I couldn't find one that actually worked.

-The current options for Bitcoiners who hold in self-custody are surprisingly limited:
+The current options for self-custody Bitcoiners are surprisingly limited:

 1. Buy a generic will template.
-These don't think about bitcoin self-custody at all.
-You need secondary documentation because you're not going to put seed phrases in your will, or even reference them.
+These don't account for bitcoin self-custody at all.
+You can't put seed phrases in a will, and you shouldn't even reference them.
 It's an operational security issue.
+So you end up needing secondary documentation the template doesn't provide, and you're back to square one.

 2. Hire a lawyer for a bespoke estate plan.
-That'll cost $5,000 to $20,000, and there's a good chance they won't understand UTXOs, hardware wallets, or multisig.
-I went this route myself, spent over $1,000, and came away feeling like the lawyer didn't grasp the self-custody issue at all.
+That'll cost anywhere from $2,000 to $15,000, and there's a good chance your lawyer won't understand UTXOs, hardware wallets, or multisig.
+I went this route myself.
+Spent a fortune and came away feeling like the lawyer didn't grasp the self-custody problem at all.
+Unfortunately, very few lawyers understand bitcoin, let alone self-custody.

 3. Hand your bitcoin to a wealth manager.
 That's not self-custody.
-Fees are typically 1% of assets under management, and if you understand compound interest, that amounts to 10 to 20% of the upside over time.
-That's expensive insurance for little value, and it's not aligned with the Bitcoin ethos of radical self-responsibility.
-These providers have a vested interest in making bitcoin security seem harder than it is, but it genuinely isn't for those prepared to invest the time.
+Fees are typically 1% of assets under management, and if you understand compound interest, that quietly becomes 10 to 20% of your upside over time.
+That's expensive insurance for very little value, and it runs counter to the entire Bitcoin ethos of radical self-responsibility.

 When a Bitcoiner dies without a plan, three things go wrong: